Synerty/synerty-peek/README.rst

 DEVELOPING
 ----------

-For platform development (NOTE: Most development will be for the papp, not platform, so these instructions are not high priority)
+For platform development (NOTE: Most development will be for the plugin, not platform, so these instructions are not high priority)
 #.
 Checkout the following, all in the same folder
     #.  peek
-    #.  papp_base
+    #.  plugin_base
     #.  peek_agent
     #.  peek_client
     #.  peek_client_fe